selsamman/amorphic-docs/index.md

 * **Bindster** - Is the data binding and templating system that includes routing.

 * **Persistor** - Is the Object Relational Mapper (or non-relational in the case of MongoDB) that persists your data and manages it's retrieval.

-### Stateful Sessions

- Each web browser session gets it's own session on the server with and it's own "object space".
-There are no objects that are shared between sessions.
-Amorphic manages sessions using Connect and it's session semantics.
-This means that if you configure Redis as your session store you can load balance across multiple servers.
-Amorphic is optimized for sticky sessions.

- ### Applicablity ###

- Because Amorphic is stateful and instantiates your full application on the server and the browser it is less suitable for highly scalable applications.
-The tradeoff is between ease of development vs performance Amorphic prioritizes ease of development over resource efficiency.